 My Indian Adventure

-Star of stage and screen, Just You Brand Ambassador Claire Sweeney headed off on our Spirit of India tour recently.
+Star of stage and screen, Just You Brand Ambassador Claire Sweeney headed off on our Spirit of India tour.
 She was in search of excitement and, boy, did she find it.
 Here she tells us about the highlights.